In 35 states, it's legal for police officers to have sex with unconsenting detainees.

 But Anna didn’t know that in New York, there is no law specifically stating that it is illegal for police officers or sheriff’s deputies in the field to have sex with someone in their custody.
 It is one of 35 states where armed law enforcement officers can evade sexual assault charges by claiming that such an encounter — from groping to intercourse — was consensual.

-BuzzFeed’s spotlight on Anna’s case was meant to underscore their finding that in 35 states, no laws exist to expressly define all sex between police officers and detainees as non-consensual by its nature alone.
-To wit, it went without saying that a detainee might feel obliged to “consent” to sex in order to avoid being arrested or detained, even on false charges.
+BuzzFeed’s spotlight on Anna’s case was meant to underscore their finding that in 35 states, no laws existed to expressly define all sex between police officers and detainees as non-consensual by its nature alone.
+Therefore, a detainee might feel obliged to “consent” to sex in order to avoid being arrested or detained, even on false charges.

 A 10 February 2018 Feministing article also circulated widely, further explaining the crux of the issue:

 A person in police custody can’t give genuine consent, free from coercion.
 Not to armed police officers who have the power to arrest them if they say no.